 He runs the MSk Lab in the Sir Michael Uren Biomedical Engineering (BME) Hub on the White City Campus, an entire building devoted to biomedical engineering, housing engineers, scientists and clinicians working on many aspects, from regenerative medicine to neurotechnology and dementia research.
 Close links remain with the Engineers and scientists who remain in South Kensington where some equipment is better housed.
 Those links resulted in the OsteoArthritis Centre, funded by an £11m grant from the Wellcome Trust and EPSRC.
 The patients who take part in trials in the MSk lab come from the NHS trust, and from King Edward VII Hospital, and soon will take advantage of the ambulatory surgery centre on the first floor of the Hub.
-This will make an ideal conduit for combined projects with investigators across college, including Jonathan Jeffers, Andrew Amis, Richard Van Arkel and Ferdinando Rodriguez in Mechanical Engineering, Anthony Bull in Biomedical Engineering, Molly Stevens in Material Science, Philippa Cann in Tribology, and Andrew Phillips in Civil Engineering.
-These collaborations have lead to the current MSk Lab team.
-Together with Alison McGregor, he leads a group of more than 25 surgeons, physios, scientists and engineers who work on the same floor as the orthopaedic inpatient ward, translating their benchtop findings straight to the bedside and operating theatre of patients with musculoskeletal problems in the ambulatory surgery centre on the floor below.
+This will make an ideal conduit for combined projects with investigators across college, including Jonathan Jeffers, Andrew Amis, Richard Van Arkel and Ferdinando Rodriguez in Mechanical Engineering, Anthony Bull in Biomedical Engineering, Molly Stevens and Julian Jones in Material Science, Philippa Cann in Tribology, and Andrew Phillips in Civil Engineering.
+These collaborations have led to the current MSk Lab team, which comprises a group of more than 30 surgeons, physios, scientists and engineers translating their benchtop findings straight to the patients with musculoskeletal problems in the ambulatory surgery centre on the floor below.

-Recently these projects merged in the salvage of injured soldiers.
-In a world first, the combination of 3D planning, 3D printing and robotics enabled precise minimally invasive joint salvage surgery (http://www.telegraph.co.uk/health/healthnews/9730086/Robotic-surgery-gives-soldier-a-new-spring-in-his-step.html).
-This world is in collaboration with the Defence Medical Rehabilitation Centre Headley Court.
+One example of this translational approach is the combination of Gait Analysis, 3D planning, 3D printing and robotics which enabled precise minimally invasive joint salvage surgery.
+This world leading approach is in collaboration with the Blast Centre in Biomedical Engineering.

-The MSk Lab is funded in part by research councils such as the EPSRC, and substantial charitable trusts such as the Wellcome Trust, ORUK, and the Michael Uren Foundation, but also by donations from patients who also come to the lab to allow us to measure their gait as part of a large study of gait and its relationship to joint health and disease.
+The MSk Lab is funded in part by research councils such as the EPSRC, and substantial charitable trusts such as the Wellcome Trust, ORUK, the Sir Michael Uren Foundation, and the Sackler Foundation, and also by donations from patients who also come to the lab to allow us to measure their gait as part of a large study of gait and its relationship to joint health and disease.

-Professor Cobb is a civilian advisor in orthopaedics to the Royal Air Force.
-He is on the staff of King Edward VII hospital for Officers, and is Orthopaedic Surgeon to Her Majesty the Queen.
+Professor Cobb is on the staff of King Edward VII hospital for Officers, and is Orthopaedic Surgeon to Her Majesty the Queen.